 The Little Shaman is a spiritual coach & specialist in cluster B personality disorders, with a popular YouTube show and clients worldwide.

 It's a very common thing for people entangled with narcissistic loved ones to ask why.
 Why is this happening?
 Why are they treating me like this?
 Why am I not good enough for this person?
-These are totally understandable questions, but they come from a misunderstanding of the situation and in many ways, they miss the point of what we can learn from this situation.
+These are totally understandable questions, but they come from a misunderstanding of the situation.
+In many ways, they miss the point of what we can learn from this situation.

 You Can't Change How Someone Acts